-The principal and surety(ies) hereby agree to adjust the penal sum of the bond yearly so that it guarantees a new closure and/or post-closure amount, provided that the penal sum does not increase by more than 20 percent in any one year, and no decrease in the penal sum takes place without the written permission of the Department.
+The principal and surety(ies) hereby agree to adjust the penal sum of the bond yearly so that it guarantees a new closure, post closure and/or corrective action amount, provided that the penal sum does not increase by more than 20 percent in any one year, and no decrease in the penal sum takes place without the written permission of the department.

-In witness whereof, the principal and surety(ies) have executed this financial guarantee bond and have affixed their seals on the date set forth above.
+In witness whereof, the principal and surety(ies) have executed this surety bond and have affixed their seals on the date set forth above.